-- 1. Sixty percent of the base amount defined at § 438.6(d)(2) applicable to the period of January 1, 2022 through June 30, 2022; - 2.
-Fifty percent of the base amount defined at § 438.6(d)(2) applicable to the period of July 1, 2022 through December 31, 2022.
+- 1. Fifty (50) percent of the base amount defined at 42 CFR § 438.6(d)(2) applicable to the period of January 1, 2023 through June 30, 2023. - 2.
+Forty (40) percent of the base amount defined at 42 CFR § 438.6(d)(2) applicable to the period of July 1, 2023 through December 31, 2023.

-The aggregate amount resulting from this calculation is \$2,368,915,393 as displayed in the exhibit CY 2022 Base Amount Calculation 2021 12.pdf.
+The aggregate amount resulting from this calculation is \$2,383,837,713 as displayed in the exhibit CY 2023 Base Amount Calculation 2022 12.pdf.

-The § 438.6(d)(2)(i) component of the base amount is equal to the aggregate difference between the amounts calculated in accordance with § 438.6(d)(2)(i)(A) and (d)(2)(i)(B).
-This amount is the differential between the amount paid under Medicaid managed care and the amount Medicare FFS would have paid for IP and OP hospital services provided to eligible populations under the Medicaid managed care contracts for the 12-month period immediately two years prior to the CY 2022 rating period, which corresponds to CY 2020.
+The 42 CFR § 438.6(d)(2)(i) component of the base amount is equal to the aggregate difference between the amounts calculated in accordance with 42 CFR § 438.6(d)(2)(i)(A) and (d)(2)(i)(B).
+This amount is the differential between the amount paid under Medicaid managed care and the amount Medicare FFS would have paid for IP and OP hospital services provided to eligible populations under the Medicaid managed care contracts for the 12-month period immediately two years prior to the CY 2023 rating period, which corresponds to CY 2021.

-The § 438.6(d)(2)(i)(A) calculation includes two elements: unit cost and utilization.
-Unit costs were based on Office of Statewide Health Planning and Development statewide data for Medicare FFS beneficiaries.
-CY 2019 data was leveraged to arrive at estimated CY 2020 average unit costs for IP and OP hospital services.
-To maintain consistency with the approach used for the § 438.6(d)(2)(i)(B) component, unit cost trend was applied to the CY 2019 data in order to determine a reasonable estimate of CY 2020 unit costs.
-The trend applied was based on the average consumer price index for all urban consumers for hospital related services over the five recent state fiscal years (SFY 2015-2016 through SFY 2019-2020).
-The resulting estimated IP and OP unit costs are 3.97% higher year-over-year compared to the CY 2019 unit costs.
+The 42 CFR § 438.6(d)(2)(i)(A) calculation includes three (3) elements; unit cost, utilization, and an adjustment to exclude state-only funded services provided to beneficiaries with UIS.
+Unit costs were based on Department of Health Care Access and Information, previously the Office of Statewide Health Planning and Development, statewide data for Medicare FFS beneficiaries.
+CY 2020 data was leveraged to arrive at estimated CY 2021 average unit costs for IP and OP hospital services.
+To maintain consistency with the approach used for the 42 CFR § 438.6(d)(2)(i)(B) component, unit cost trend was applied to the CY 2020 data in order to determine a reasonable estimate of CY 2021 unit costs.
+The trend applied was based on the average Consumer Price Index for All Urban Consumers for hospital related services over the previous four (4) SFYs (SFY 2017-2018 through SFY 2020-2021.
+The resulting estimated IP and OP unit costs are 3.69% higher year-over-year compared to the CY 2020 unit costs.

-Utilization was calculated based on CY 2019 base data used in Medi-Cal managed care rate development that was trended forward to CY 2020.
-Distinct trends were applied for IP and OP hospital services based on the average base data utilization change over the previous four calendar years (CY 2016 through CY 2019).
+Utilization was calculated based on CY 2019 base data used in Medi-Cal managed care rate development that was trended forward to CY 2021.
+Distinct trends were applied for IP and OP hospital services based on the average base data utilization change over the previous four (4) CYs (CY 2016 through CY 2019).
 For simplicity, the base period data was not trended to the rating period; however, the state may elect to apply trend adjustments, as appropriate, in the calculation of the base amount applicable to future rating periods.

 Unit cost was multiplied by utilization for both IP and OP hospital services, respectively.
-The resulting IP and OP amounts were then summed to determine the total amount for the § 438.6(d)(2)(i)(A) component of the calculation.
+The resulting amounts were then summed to determine the sub-total amount for the 42 CFR § 438.6(d)(2)(i)(A) component of the calculation.
+From this amount, a downward adjustment was applied to exclude the costs for non-federally claimable services associated with the UIS population to arrive at the total amount for 42 CFR § 438.6(d)(2)(i)(A).